brakmic/TroAPI/README.md

 until the needed document or telephone number appears.
 And sometimes it's almost impossible to use these services, for example when accessing them via a mobile device.
 Therefore, we have to extract all the useful (structural & semantic) information from these web pages and serialize them into a more flexible format.
 Like JSON, for example.
+This part is done by the [ScannerService](https://github.com/brakmic/TroAPI/blob/master/src/services/scanner/scanner.service.ts#L40) that takes
+HTML documents and extracts certain areas from them.
+According to several tests the HTML documents follow some strict conventions regarding their structure and naming of attributes.

 ##### Creating a Full-Text Search Engine